-In exchange for servicing the network by producing blocks and chunks and providing security and data availability, validators are rewarded with target number of NEAR every epoch.
-The target value is computed in such a way that, on an annualized basis, it will be 4.5% of total supply.
+In exchange for servicing the network by producing blocks and chunks and providing security and data availability, validators are rewarded with a target number of NEAR every epoch.
+The target value is computed in such a way that, on an annualized basis, it will be 4.5% of the total supply.

-Because validators are selected on a per-epoch basis and they each need to do an equal amount of work to validate chunks, provide data availability and produce blocks, the reward gets allocated every epoch and gets divided proportionally to the stake of each participant.
+Because validators are selected on a per-epoch basis and they each need to do an equal amount of work to validate chunks, provide data availability, and produce blocks, the reward gets allocated every epoch and gets divided proportionally to the stake of each participant.

 All transaction fees (minus the part which is allocated as the rebate for contracts) which are collected within each epoch are burned by the system.
-The inflationary reward is paid out to validators at the same rate regardless of the amount of fees collected or burned.
-Taken together, this means that system-wide inflation is reduced by an amount proportional to the amount of fees which are paid to the system and, should network usage fees exceed the system-wide inflation rate, the system will become deflationary.
+The inflationary reward is paid out to validators at the same rate regardless of the number of fees collected or burned.
+Taken together, this means that system-wide inflation is reduced by an amount proportional to the amount of fees that are paid to the system and, should network usage fees exceed the system-wide inflation rate, the system will become deflationary.

 The computational requirements for running a validating node are designed to be minimal.
 Most operators should be able to do so easily with a standard cloud-hosted virtual machine, for example with Amazon AWS’s $100/month instance or a n1-highcpu-4 Google Cloud instance (and likely with even less robust hardware).
 For validators who anticipate staking substantial balances and thus who expect to participate in many shards simultaneously, they might want to utilize more hardware (and redundancy) to compensate for the extra storage, bandwidth and compute load they will need.